The heat kernel on an asymptotically conic manifold: Introduction

 \end{theorem}

-However, for many applications to spectral theory, one needs finer information about the structure of the heat kernel.
+However, for many applications to spectral theory, one needs finer information about the structure of the heat kernel, often at long time.
 The example we have in mind is the definition of the zeta function.
 Recall that if $M$ is compact, the zeta function is defined for $\Re s>n/2$ by:

 The zeta function has a well-known meromorphic continuation to all of $\mathbb C$ with a regular value at $s=0$; the key is that the trace of the heat kernel has a short-time asymptotic expansion, which, along with the long-time exponential decay, enables us to write down an explicit meromorphic continuation \cite{r}.
 The \emph{determinant of the Laplacian} is then given by $\exp(-\zeta'_M(0))$; the determinant plays a key role in many problems in spectral theory, including the isospectral compactness results of Osgood, Phillips, and Sarnak \cite{ops1,ops2,ops3}.